springinpractice/sip-blog/source/_posts/2013-10-02-quick-tip-basic-authentication-with-spring-resttemplate.markdown

 Using RestTemplate to send the request
 --------------------------------------

-The key here is to use one of the `RestTemplate`'s `exchange()` methods to exchange a request entity for a response entity.
-Let's imagine that we're going to get account information..
+The key here is to use one of the `RestTemplate`'s `exchange()` methods to exchange a request for a response.
+Let's imagine that we're going to get account information.

     import org.springframework.http.HttpEntity;
+    import org.springframework.http.HttpMethod;
     import org.springframework.http.ResponseEntity;
+    import org.springframework.web.client.RestTemplate;

     ...

     HttpEntity<String> request = new HttpEntity<String>(headers);
-    ResponseEntity<Account> response = restTemplate.exchange(url, HttpMethod.POST, request, Account.class);
+    ResponseEntity<Account> response = restTemplate.exchange(url, HttpMethod.GET, request, Account.class);
     Account account = response.getBody();

 In both the request and response, the type parameters represent the body.
 In the request we aren't sending anything in the body, so we just use `String` as a default, and pass the headers along by themselves.
 In the response we expect an account, so that's why we have `Account` and `Account.class` there.